django-ckeditor/django-ckeditor/README.rst

 **Django admin CKEditor integration.**

 Provides a ``RichTextField`` and ``CKEditorWidget`` utilizing CKEditor with image upload and browsing support included.

-* This version also included support to django-storages (works with S3), updated ckeditor to version 4.2.1
+* This version also includes:
+#. support to django-storages (works with S3)
+#. updated ckeditor to version 4.2.1
+#. included all ckeditor language files to made everyone happy!

 .. contents:: Contents
     :depth: 5